FAI Gliding Commission: Badges

 ISTUS (Internationale Studienkommission für motorlosen Flug), was founded in Frankfurt on 13 June 1930, to record international gliding achievements.
 The founding nations were Belgium, France, the Netherlands, Hungary, Germany, Italy, and the USA.
 A series of badges for solo gliding was devised called A, B, C, D etc.

 Later the D badge became known as the Silver C, and more often today just the Silver Badge.
-Earning the Silver C Badge shows that a glider pilot has achieved an altitude gain of at least 1,000 m, made a five-hour duration flight, and has flown cross-country for a straight-line distance of at least 50 km: these three attainments are usually, but not invariably, achieved in separate flights.
+Earning the Silver Badge shows that a glider pilot has achieved an altitude gain of at least 1,000 m, made a five-hour duration flight, and has flown cross-country for a straight-line distance of at least 50 km: these three attainments are usually, but not invariably, achieved in separate flights.
 The first recipients of the Silver C were Wolf Hirth and Robert Kronfeld on 15 February 1931.

 In 1932 the FAI recognized gliding, and formed a new section: the Commission Internationale de Vol à Voile (CIVV).
 This eventually took over the role of ISTUS.
 The FAI decided that the Silver C was sufficiently meritorious to be internationally recognised, and issued the first 300 before turning the awarding over to the national societies.
 From the beginning the lesser badges were only recorded by local gliding associations, and their criteria varies, although they are usually integrated into organized training programs.
 For example, in the United States a Bronze Badge is issued for demonstrated pre-cross country flying skills beyond the C level.
 In Britain a pilot progresses from the B to the Bronze level and then receives an additional endorsement for cross-country training.

 The E badge (later called the Gold C and now usually just the Gold Badge) was established in 1935.
 A pilot who has completed the Gold Badge has flown 300 km, though not necessarily to a pre-defined goal, gained 3,000 m in height and has made a five-hour flight (only one has to be done to count for both the Silver and Gold).
 Up to this level the badges are registered only by the national gliding associations.